rainb00w/dragons-app/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

 ## Back-end connections

 Public queries to the SpaceX library can be found in the file `fetchApi.js`

-For authorization and saving personal data, a self-written backend is used.
+For authorization and saving personal data, a self-written back-end is used.
 The `redux` library is used to connect to the database.
-It is divided into two logical components :
+It's divided into two logical components :

+`auth` folder contains authorization files with AsyncThunk syntax. ( LogIn, LogOut, Registration)

+`selectionsApi.js` allows you to save and retrieve selected items.
+It uses more modern RTK Query syntax. ( Create item, Delete item, Get all items in the list )

+## Usage

+To use the application you need to register otherwise all other pages except the login will be hidden.
+During registration, you will receive an email from griffon.aneroid-0a@icloud.com

+You should follow the link and then manually return to the main page.

+## All the best !